rtanmay/AppleSorting/README.md

 # AppleSorting
-Sorts Apple on basis of the following parameters Size, Color and Quality using their images.
+Sorts Apple on basis of the following parameters: Size, Color and Quality.
+Images of Apples are captured and then sent for the processing of above 3 parameters.

 1) Color: RGB values are checked.
 2) Size sorting: Contour around apple is created and then area in the countour is calculated.